CenturyLinkCloud/PublicKB/Accounts & Users/closing-an-account.md

 ### Detailed Steps
 1. Ascertain all the services in use created by the account.
 Viewing the account's [Usage History][1] can help with this.
 2. Retrieve the data from those services.
 If you need help extracting a server or other data, you can request a billable [Service Task][2].
-3. Use the [API][3] or Control Portal to delete any actively billed services.
+3. Use the Control Portal or [API][3] to delete any actively billed services.
-    - Services not deleted may accrue further charges before an account is completely deleted.
-Confirmation of account closure doesn't necessarily mean that no further charges will accumulate, so you should ensure all services have been deleted __before__ requesting account closure.
+    - Services not deleted may accrue further charges before an account is completely deleted (eg, server storage).
+Confirmation of account closure by the CenturyLink Cloud team doesn't necessarily mean that no further charges will accumulate, so you should ensure all services have been deleted __before__ requesting account closure.
-    - The account's OpenVPN server and network, which reside in the account's primary data center, can't be deleted.
-These aren't billed as they come with the account by default, so they don't need to be deleted before submitting the account closure request.
-The OpenVPN server will follow [platform naming conventions][4], so the server name will be <DATA_CENTER><ACCOUNT_ALIAS>VPN<INTERATION> (eg, VA1ABCDVPN01).
+    - The account's OpenVPN server and network can't be deleted and can safely be ignored.
+These reside in the account's primary data center and aren't billed as they come with the account by default.
+The OpenVPN server will follow [platform naming conventions][4] using the name "VPN" (eg, VA1ABCDVPN01).
 4. Submit the account closure request by navigating to the [Account Profile/Info page][5] and clicking the "request to close" link.
-    - This link immediately generates a ticket (without an additional confirmation prompt) for account closure.
-If, after 1 hour, you don't receive a confirmation by a member of the CenturyLink Cloud team, please email [help@ctl.io][6] or [submit a separate ticket][7] to verify the closure request was sent.
+    - This link immediately generates a ticket for account closure __without__ an additional confirmation prompt.
+If you don't receive a confirmation by a member of the CenturyLink Cloud team after 1 hour, please email [help@ctl.io][6] or [submit a separate ticket][7] to verify the closure request was sent.
-    - There is no guarantee that any server data or configurations can be retrieved after this point.
+    - There's no guarantee that any server data or configurations can be retrieved after this point.
     ![Close Account](../images/close-your-account.png)

 ### Final Invoice